kryan1622/LAFB/README.md

 The brief of this project is to modernise the architecture and deployment of an application used by LAFB to sign up new members to their banking service.
 There are several improvements could be made to the efficiency of the application.

 The first issue is that the application is monolithic so has a tightly coupled architecture, meaning the components of the application are interconnected and interdependent.
 Therefore, each component and its associated components must be present for code to be executed or compiled.
-In addition, if a component needs to be updated the whole application must be rewritten.
+In addition, if a component needs to be updated the whole application must be redeployed, if not rewritten.

 Another issue present in the original architecture is that the application is served using an on-premise server.
 One disadvantage of this is the high cost associated with maintaining this type of server, for example ensuring adequate temperature control and ventilation can be very expensive.
 Furthermore, the level of security for an on-premise server is questionable.
 This is because internal sabotage is always a possibility whether this is a physical or cyber-attack.
 Finally, using an on-premise server limits the scalability of the application.
 This could be improved by adding additional servers.
 However, this option is not flexible as if the demand on the application decreases the cost of maintaining the additional servers is still present.